nightroman/FarNet/RightControl/Readme.txt

 New actions are similar to what many popular editors do on stepping, selecting, deleting by words, and etc. Example: Visual Studio editor, Word, WordPad, etc.

-All the module commands work via the macro function callplugin().
+All the module commands work via the macro function CallPlugin().

 Word commands:
 	step-left